Relayium

 Do I need an account to receive files?

-No. All three ways — receive, serve, and pull — are completely free and need no Relayium account, on either end.
+No. All three ways — receive, serve, and pull — are completely free and need no Relayium account on your side.
+The one sign-in anywhere is the sender's in receive mode, so their CLI can mint the pairing code.

 Does relayium receive interoperate with the browser's pairing code?

-No. The CLI's pairing-code protocol is separate from the browser's join-link and QR flow at relayium.com — they use different handshakes and don't talk to each other today.
+No. The CLI's pairing-code protocol is separate from the browser's join-link and QR flow at relayium.com — they use different handshakes and don't talk to each other today, so a CLI code only pairs with another CLI.
 That's on the roadmap, not something you can rely on yet.
+Until then, a browser recipient wants a relayium up link rather than a code.

 What happens if an unknown machine pushes to my serve listener?